openmpf/openmpf.github.io/docs/docs/Trigger-Guide.md

 cases like that, the individual triggers are logically `AND`ed together.
 This allows you to produce pipelines that search for very specific things.

 Consider the example pipeline defined below.
-Again, note that this is a hypothetical pipeline and not tested in a real deployment:
+Again, each task in the pipeline is composed of one action, so only the actions are shown.
+Also, note that this is a hypothetical pipeline and not intended for use in a real real deployment:

 1. OCV YOLO OBJECT DETECTION ACTION
     - (No TRIGGER)